damianmonelle/APG/README.md

 - tests/test_main.py

 **Summary:**
-Made various updates and improvements to the project's files and documentation.
+Various updates and improvements have been made to the project's files and documentation.

+### Changelog: December 4, 2024 - 05:21:07

+**Updates:**

+- README.md
+- docs/CHANGELOG.md
+- main.py
+- src/utils.py
+- tests/test_main.py

+**Summary:**
+Changes have been made to the project's README, changelog, main script, utility functions, and test files.

+We encourage you to explore the project and its updates!
-## Changelog (2024-12-04 05:21:07)
+## Changelog (2024-12-04 05:25:23)
-## Changelog
+# Changelog

+## Date: [insert date here]

-### Date: [Date]
+### Changes:
 - Updated README.md
 - Updated docs/CHANGELOG.md
 - Updated main.py
 - Updated src/utils.py
 - Updated tests/test_main.py

+### Summary:
-Summary of changes made to the project's README, changelog, main script, utility functions, and test files.
+- Various updates and changes were made to the project's README, changelog, main script, utility functions, and test files.